Bridge design pattern is used to have interface and implementation independently in separate hierarchies.

 Decouple an abstraction from its implementation so that the two can vary independently.

-The intent is to make abstraction and implementation independent.
+The intent of bridge design pattern is to make abstraction and implementation independent.

 Implementation classes derived from abstract class makes difficult to modify, extend and adding of new implementation